|Go to verse:|

 |Mat 9:7||- (top)|

 “given such authority to man.”
 Some of the teachers of the Law could not believe that a man could forgive sins.
-In a parallel account recorded in Mark they claim, “He is blaspheming!
+In a parallel account recorded in Mark, they claim, “He is blaspheming!
 Who can forgive sins but God alone?”
-[For more on the authority to forgive sin, see commentary on Mark 2:7].(top)

 “a man called Matthew.”
 The calling of Matthew (also called Levi) is recorded in Matthew 9:9-13; Mark 2:14-17; and Luke 5:27-32.
 The three Gospels that record the calling of Matthew differ in some significant details.
 That is typical of the Gospels because each of the four Gospels has its own purpose and significance.
 Matthew emphasizes Jesus as the king, Mark as the servant of God, Luke as a human being, and John as the Son of God (see commentary on Mark 1:1, “the Good News of Jesus Christ”).
-Before we get into some of the differing details, we must remember that this exchange between the Pharisees and Jesus Christ was more than just a couple of sentences.
+Before delving into some of the differing details of the three Gospel accounts of this event, we must remember that this exchange between the Pharisees and Jesus Christ was more than just a couple of sentences.
 The Pharisees were the religious leaders in the Galilee and they were possessive and stubborn men, which is one reason they spoke to Jesus’ disciples and not directly to Jesus, and so the conversation between them and Jesus would have taken some time and many things would have been said—much more than is recorded in a very abbreviated form in Scripture.
 The back-and-forth between Jesus and the Pharisees gives room for each Gospel to record the event in light of its particular emphasis.

-“sitting at the tax office.”
+“sitting at the tax collector’s booth.”
 The tax office was close to the shore of the Sea of Galilee.
 See commentary on Mark 2:14.(top)

 “Why is your teacher.”
 Matthew 9:11 and Matthew 9:14 are an interesting case study on how evil works to sow division and tear a group apart.
 Both the Pharisees and the disciples of John had questions about Jesus’ ministry.
 But the Pharisees were not really seeking an answer, and so they went to Jesus’ disciples and asked them about it.
 Their real motive in such an action was to discredit Jesus.
 The watchful Jesus saw the situation developing and stepped in and answered the question, but in a way that challenged the Pharisees to study the Word and rethink their position—which they never did.